turboMaCk/glue/README.md

 And this is as far as pure TEA goes.
 This may possibly be good fit for your needs, and that's OK.
 Why might you still want to use this package?

 - It helps keep your `update`, `init`, `view` `subscriptions` clean from wiring logic.
-- It enforces very abstract interface of mapping between these functions with very little implementation overhead.
+- It enforces very abstract interface of mapping between these functions with just little implementation overhead.
 - It uses record to keep wiring in single namespace which reduces indirection in interface definition.

 ## How?